 Are you tired of paying the crazy price for store-bought granola?
 Or does it contain ingredients you can’t eat because you have different food allergies?
 Don’t worry because I have a great allergy-friendly recipe for homemade granola for you.
 It’s not only cheaper than granola from the store but also much healthier.
 And if you think it’s complicated to make homemade granola, then I will show you that it’s the opposite!

-Why should you try this homemade granola?
+Why should you try this homemade muesli?

-- It contains simple ingredients which you can buy in every supermarket.
+- It contains simple ingredients, which you can buy in every supermarket.

 - It’s suitable for celiacs, vegans, and people with nut-allergies.